Champ1512/Front-End-custom-design/README.md

 # Front-End-custom-design
-Custom page design using HTML ,CSS, Bootstrap and javascripy
+Custom page design using HTML ,CSS, Bootstrap and Javascript